 - spray paint $0 (on hand from painting outdoor chairs this summer)

 So here is the before again:

 Here are some close-ups of the distressing and glaze.

 (P.S.
-The lady who bought our old house also loved it – she bought it with the house when we moved!)
+The lady who bought our old house loved this hutch so much that she bought it with the house when we moved!)